 Knowing the setting of the accident provides context into some of the circumstances of the accident.
 For example, did the accident occur late in the evening at a busy intersection?
 Was it a rainy day at rush hour?
 All these details may not seem wholly important but can influence the outcome.

-Once the police officer has spoken to the drivers involved in an accident, he will gather all the information and write a report.
+Once the police officer has spoken to the drivers involved in an accident, he will gather all the information and write a summary of the accident.
 The more detailed the report is, the better.
 Whether the accident is something as simple as a fender bender or a more severe one, every detail counts.

-In some cases, you may have to fill out a testimony.
+In some cases, you may have to give testimony.
 In this case, it is not only important to remember what happened leading up to the accident, but also be able to explain what happened clearly.

 Statements From Witnesses

 As we mentioned above, testimonies from witnesses and passengers are sometimes more reliable than from the drivers.
-That makes collecting accurate statements from anyone who was in the car or within eye shot of the accident very important.
+That makes collecting statements from anyone who was in the car or who witnessed the accident very important.
 A witness statement which conflicts with the other driver but lines up with your account is a very powerful testimony and would be very beneficial to a personal injury claim.

 Call an Atlanta Personal Injury Attorney